IPS-Eye-White

 Is School Prayer Actually Prohibited?

-It is our understanding that this is not the case.
+It is my understanding that this is not the case.

 Apparently students in U.S. public schools are free to: